Asana/random-one-on-one/README.md

 For each member wishing to participate, add a task to the **Member** section and assign to a participating member.

+Copy the project gid from your browsers url `https://app.asana.com/0/<project_gid>/<task_gid>` for the next steps.

 ### Create a personal access token for your Asana
 Create a [Personal Access Token](https://developers.asana.com/docs/personal-access-token) in Asana.
 At Asana, we created a [Guest Account](https://asana.com/guide/help/organizations/guests) to run the random one on one script, so no engineer's personal access token is used, and it's clear that there's a specific "Random one on one bot" user who is making the task updates.

 Copy this Personal Access Token for the next steps.

+### Find your workspace gid
+You can find your workspace gids via a logged-in browser by going to https://app.asana.com/api/1.0/users/me/workspaces, or you can hit that endpoint using your PAT.

+Copy the gid for the workspace your project is in for the next steps.

 ### Run the script
-We recommend running the script once a week
+We recommend running the script once a week.
+You should now have your [project_gid](#create-an-asana-project-for-the-random-one-on-ones), [personal_access_token](#create-a-personal-access-token-for-your-asana) and [workspace_gid](#find-your-workspace-gid)
 ``` python
 import asana_random_one_on_one
 asana_random_one_on_one.main(personal_access_token, workspace_gid, project_gid=<your_project_gid>)